 On a very hot day in Walt Disney World, your feet may get very sweaty in trainers.
 This can lead to blisters, so make sure you’ve packed the plasters just in case.

 A lot of people choose flip-flops when walking around the parks.
 I always pack a pair in my case, but they aren’t my preferred option of daily wear for the parks.
-What are the best flip flops for walking around Disney parks?
+I do believe however they are the best shoes for rain at Disney as they dry so quickly once the storm has passed.
+You also don’t end up walking around with wet feet for very long.

 Flip flops will let your feet breathe, they won’t get too hot, and when it does decide to rain in Florida, which invariably it will, you can walk through the puddles, and your feet will dry quickly afterwards.
 You won’t have to worry about drying out your feet or your footwear afterwards.
-It’s a good idea to buy some decent flip-flops with thicker soles.
+I have found the best flip flops for Disney are those with thicker soles.

 There isn’t a lot of support in flip-flops, so if you’re feet aren’t used to them before you go then you may find your feet are sore quite quickly.
 You will need to watch out that you don’t lose your flip-flops when on some rides, it may be a good idea to take them off and sit on them just in case.